Fiddler's Green

-Fiddler's Green is an afterlife where there is perpetual mirth, a fiddle that never stops playing, and dancers who never tire.
+Fiddler's Green is a heaven or afterlife described in 19th-century English maritime folklore, reserved for sailors who had served at least fifty years at sea.
+It consists of an idyll where there is perpetual mirth, a fiddle that never stops playing, and dancers who never tire.

-In 19th-century English maritime folklore, it served as an afterlife for sailors who had served at least fifty years at sea.

-In literature
+Mythology

 Not all early mentions of Fiddler's Green are positive.
 For example, Edward Rose's The Sea-Devil, or, Son of a Bellows-Mender (1811) has the following dialogue: